 Respondents' identifying information was removed from the data files and only a generated school identification number was used to connect principal and teacher information to the schools in which they work.
 Only users who have restricted licenses from NCES may have access to data files that include data from Bureau of Indian Affairs schools or data that allow analysts to connect sampled schools, teachers, or principals to the school districts with which they are associated.

 Three federal laws protect the confidentiality of all individually identifiable information collected by NCES–authorized surveys, of which SASS is one: the National Education Statistics Act of 1994, as amended, the Privacy Act of 1974, and the Computer Security Act of 1987.
 In particular, the Education Sciences Reform Act of 2002, as amended, prohibits any of these activities:

 A violation of any of these restrictions is a felony, punishable by imprisonment of up to five years, and a fine up to $250,000.

 The SASS data are used by a wide variety of people interested in K–12 education, including teacher professional organizations, private school associations, education advocacy groups, legislators, researchers, and journalists.
 For example, U.S. Department of Education staff have used SASS data in testimony before Congress, and the National Commission on Teaching and America’s Future has made extensive use of SASS data in its work on teacher professional development.

-The new Online Bibliography Search Tool can be searched for publications featuring data from SASS.
-It includes citations published from 2005 to August 2010.
+The Bibliography Search Tool can be searched for publications featuring data from SASS.
+It includes citations published from 2005 to August 2015.
 Do you need to add a new citation?
-Email Kathryn Chandler.
+Email Chelsea Owens.